-Despite being just 14 years old, the University of California, Merced has already embodied a number of different personas.
+Despite being less than 20 years old, the University of California, Merced has already embodied a number of different personas.
 We’ve been the new school.
 We’ve been the fastest-growing school.
 We’ve been the school for sustainability.
 We’ve been the school for social mobility.

 We remain all of those things, but we are now taking on another important persona — that of a robust and respected research university.

 Thanks to our founding faculty members and all those who have followed, the research enterprise at UC Merced has always been in good hands, and several areas of strength have naturally emerged.
 We are now building on those strengths, and will be leveraging our new labs and research facilities to supercharge that growth of our vibrant and diverse graduate student community.